What is a Sleep Rhythm?

 Your sleep health and overall well being is dependent on your sleep rhythm working correctly; and remaining synchronized with night and day.
-The most important external indicator to help keep your body synchronized with this routine is light.
+Light is one of the most important factors in keeping your sleep cycle healthy.

 Why is light important to our sleep rhythm?

 When your eyes sense light, your body responds by being more awake and alert

 If you do not receive light at the right times due to the winter months or lifestyle factors, this can confuse your sleep rhythm leaving you unable to sleep when you need to or contribute to a low mood experienced in winter known as the winter blues.

 Sleeping and waking difficulties can occur when there is a discrepancy between your sleep rhythm and an individuals preferred sleep period.

 This can occur for a number of reasons, and can cause a mis-timed sleep rhythm.

 Shift work: working different shifts requires you to adjust your sleep-wake times to accommodate your work life.
 Often this means having to sleep during the day which is contrary to your body’s natural rhythm, or experiencing fatigue during your shift.
 Read more about Shift Work here.

 Travel: frequent travel may require you to cross multiple time zones.
 This can disrupt your existing sleep-wake rhythm and result in you feeling jet lagged and unable to sleep.
 Read more about Jet Lag here.

 Seasonality: lack of morning light during the winter can cause you to have trouble sleeping at night and then waking in the morning.